Are you interested in carrying out a community clean up and helping us keep Blackburn with Darwen free from litter?

-This is a great way to speak to your neighbours about looking after their local environment and provides an opportunity to meet and get to know others in your community, as well as providing health and wellbeing benefits.
+This is a great way to look after your local environment and provides an opportunity to meet and get to know others in your community, as well as providing health and wellbeing benefits.

 Gather a team who can help you organise the day, so jobs can be shared among volunteers.